 Around old-town Santiago de Compostela

-Once you arrive in Santiago de Compostela, we recommend spending time strolling around the small winding streets of the old town.
-There are many restaurants you can stumble upon in tiny alleyways to enjoy the local wine and tapas.
-Or you can pop in and out of the many stores selling Azabache – the protective black stone of the Camino de Santiago.
-It is also a great souvenir to take home for you or your loved ones.
+Once you arrive in Santiago de Compostela, we recommend spending time wandering through the charming streets of the old town.
+You’ll find countless cozy restaurants tucked away in tiny alleyways where you can savor local wine and tapas.
+Be sure to explore the shops selling Azabache, the protective black stone of the Camino de Santiago.
+It makes for a meaningful souvenir to take home for yourself or your loved ones.

-Below, we recommend some of our favourite cultural stops in Santiago de Compostela.
-You don’t want to miss these once you finish your Camino de Santiago.
+Below, we’ve highlighted some of our favorite cultural stops in Santiago de Compostela that you won’t want to miss after completing your Camino journey.

 Abastos Market

-The Mercado de Abastos began in 1874 with people setting up shops in pavilions made of iron and glass to trade their local Galician products in the town centre.
-The market has been remodelled many times during its existence, but the last remodel in 1945 transformed the market into how it appears in the present day.
-The market sells a variety of products as vegetables, fruits, meats, fishes and many other local products.
-It is the second most visited place in Santiago de Compostela, following the Cathedral.
-Don’t miss exploring the small stalls.
-You can even buy fresh seafood from the fishmongers in the morning and have it prepared for you to return later for a lunch right in a market stall!
+The Abastos Market, or Mercado de Abastos, began in 1874 with people setting up shops in pavilions made of iron and glass to trade their local Galician products in the town center.
+The market has been remodelled many times throughout history, but the last remodel in 1945 transformed the market into what it is today.
+The market sells a variety of products, such as vegetables, fruits, meat, fish and many other local products.
+You can even order fresh seafood in the morning to be prepared for your lunch in the afternoon.
+Following the Cathedral, this market is the most visited place in Santiago de Compostela, so you won’t want to miss it!

 Alameda Park